 A steady stream of published scientific studies, conducted on every continent except Antarctica, have used DNA analysis to look for incorrectly labeled seafood at wholesaler, importer, and retailer levels.
 In 2016, the international ocean advocacy group Oceana analyzed 200 of those studies.
 Out of 25,000 samples, 20 percent were not what their labels claimed.
 Such deception not only bilks consumers but hurts fishermen who play by the rules, driving down prices and potentially damaging fish stocks.

 Olson’s team focuses on high-dollar busts, crimes that qualify as felonies.
-If, for example, farm-raised Atlantic salmon is falsely labeled as the more expensive and desirable Chinook salmon, any sale totaling more than $5000 qualifies as a class C felony.
+If, for example, farm-raised Atlantic salmon (Salmo salar) is falsely labeled as the more expensive and desirable Chinook salmon (Oncorhynchus tshawytscha), any sale totaling more than $5000 qualifies as a class C felony.
 To make such large busts, Olson’s team targets airports, freight operators, cold storage facilities, and restaurants.
 “I have been asking for something like this for years,” Olson says, pointing to the barcode scanner.

 Each year, November marks the start of the busy season for Olson’s team of eight.
 From late fall through the Lunar New Year, seafood sales typically jump by up to 20 percent as suppliers take advantage of consumers planning elaborate holiday feasts and celebrations.
 That opportunity is hard for crooks to pass up.